-Char.spatialAxis.coverage.location.Coord.Position2D.Value2.C1 whose short names in the ObsCore table are s_ra and s_dec .
+Char.SpatialAxis.Coverage.Location.Coord.Position2D.Value2.C1 whose short names in the ObsCore table are s_ra and s_dec.
 We assume that ObsTAP implements these coordinates in the ICRS system.

-Char.spatialAxis.coverage.location.Coord.Position2D.Value2.C2
+Char.SpatialAxis.Coverage.Location.Coord.Position2D.Value2.C2

-Using other coordinate systems as defined in STC (Rots, 2007) and re-used in the Characterisation DM as well as Spectrum DM can be considered in client applications in charge of the coordinate translations.
+Using other coordinate systems as defined in STC CITATION STC \l 1036 (Rots, 2007) and re-used in the Characterisation DM, can be considered in client applications in charge of the coordinate translations.